sinonjs/sinon/docs/_releases/v1.17.6/stubs.md

 #### `stub.yieldsToOn(property, context, [arg1, arg2, ...])`

-Like above but with an additional parameter to pass the `this` context."
+Like above but with an additional parameter to pass the `this` context.

 ```javascript
 "test should fake successful ajax request": function () {